There are many appliances that are a must-have in RVs, and an air conditioner is just one among all the other devices that you should have in an RV.

 2000-2500 | 34,000 |

-Finding out the indoor area in your RV is very easy – you just multiply its interior length by its width to get the area in square feet.
-If you plan to install the RV in a specific room, calculate only its area.
+Finding out your RV’s indoor area is very easy—multiply its interior length by its width to get the area in square feet.
+Calculate only its area if you plan to install the RV in a specific room.

-Energy Star also gives a couple of tips on choosing BTU, which may be useful for you:
+Energy Star also gives a couple of tips on choosing BTU, which may be helpful for you:

 - Reduce BTUs by 10% if the room is heavily shaded.